John Leland Atwood

-John Leland Atwood (October 26, 1904 – March 5, 1999) was a prominent American engineer.
-He worked as Chief Engineer/Executive at North American Aviation for over 35 years, succeeding Dutch Kindelberger as president and CEO.
+John Leland "Lee" Atwood (October 26, 1904 – March 5, 1999) was an American aerospace engineer who worked as Chief Engineer/Executive at North American Aviation for over 35 years, succeeding Dutch Kindelberger as president and CEO.
 He developed the P-51 Mustang during World War II, the F-100 jet fighter, the X-15 rocket plane, and oversaw the Apollo program.

 Early life

 Atwood was born in Walton, Kentucky, on October 26, 1904, to Reverend Dr. Elmer Bugg Atwood and Mabel Bagby Atwood.
 His younger brother was the linguist Elmer Bagby Atwood.
 He studied at Hardin-Simmons University from 1924 to 1926, earned a Bachelor of Arts degree, and then took postgraduate engineering courses at the University of Texas, to obtain his Bachelor of Science degree in 1928.

 Career

 Atwood worked for Douglas Aircraft Company in Southern California, and joined North American Aviation in 1934.
 He quickly became a vice-president and in 1938 was appointed deputy general manager of North American Aviation.
 In 1941, he became First Vice President.